 Wieteke van Zeil (The Hague, 1973) is an art historian and journalist.
 She has written, among other things, the weekly series ‘Eye for Detail’ in Volkskrant Magazine, which was awarded the European Newspaper Award.
 She has authored the books Dichterbij (2015), Goed kijken begint met negeren (2018), and Altijd iets te vinden (2020, all published by AtlasContact) on the subject of art observation.
 In 2021, she produced the television series Kijken op gevoel for NTR.

 Abdel Daoudi is one of the permanent directors of Toneelschuur Productions.
 His adaptation of the History of Violence, based on the autobiographical novel of Edouard Louis, received critical acclaim.
-Other plays he directed include Antigone, in an adaptation by Abdelkader Benali, Freule Julie and the performance for youth No Joke that he created at with Ten Producties.
+Other plays he directed include Antigone, in an adaptation by Abdelkader Benali and Freule Julie, and for Oostpool theater the performances El Mektoub, Sonnevanck and Macbeth.
 Previously he worked as assistant director of Het Nationale Theater on the theater marathon The Nation by Eric de Vroedt.